 Internet in Havana is pretty good in the central areas of Havana Vieja and Vedado where there are lots of hotels where people sit outside, or in parks.

-There are currently 725 locations with Cuba internet.
+There are currently 1095 hotspots with Cuba internet.
 A full list of where you can get wifi in Cuba is here on the ETECSA site, in Spanish (sorry anglophones!).

 Is Internet in Cuba Fast?